Content Repurposing is Dead. What a Modern Content Repurposing Tool Must Do.

 So yes, content repurposing is dead.
 But content multiplication is very alive.

-The new model: adaptive content systems
+The new model for a content repurposing tool: adaptive content systems

 The fix is not to abandon repurposing.
 The fix is to upgrade it.
 The new model is an adaptive system that starts from a single source and produces channel native variations.